appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-sharing.md

 - **Name** : The package name will be displayed.
 - **Description** : The package description will be displayed.
-- **Apps used** : The apps used in the process flows inside the packages will be listed in a corousel form.
-You can slide the corousel to view all the application used.
 - **Filter Icon** : This will enable you to search packages based on the name as a keyword.

 Beside the package name, you will have checkboxes that will allow you to select the packages for sharing.